desmondmorris/node-twitter/README.md

 ```
 ## For Application Only based authentication:

-You will need to fetch a bearer token from Twitter as documented [Here](https://dev.twitter.com/oauth/application-only), once you have it you can use it as follows.
+You will need to fetch a bearer token from Twitter as documented [here](https://dev.twitter.com/oauth/application-only).
+Once you have it you can use it as follows:

 ```javascript
 var client = new Twitter({